PA-Segura/PA-Segura.github.io/index.md

 <img src="https://pa-segura.github.io/Jap2.jpg" width="20%" height="20%">
 Hi There!

 Thanks for your visit.
-I am Pedro Segura, I am a Ph.D. student at [Sherbrooke University](https://www.usherbrooke.ca/).
+I am Pedro Segura, I am a Ph.D. graduate from [Sherbrooke University](https://www.usherbrooke.ca/).
 I carried out a two-year research stay at the [Jean Lamour Institute](https://ijl.univ-lorraine.fr/) of  [Lorraine University](http://www.univ-lorraine.fr/) in the city of Nancy.
-I am currently finishing my Ph.D. dissertation.
+I am currently working with UNAM on a project that uses machine learning for forecasting atmospheric ozone levels.

 My research interests are acoustic sensors, optical sensors, and wave phenomena in general.